Cognitana-Research/NNOHD/README.md

 ### Run the outlier detector

 The outlier detector runs in four different modes, using either Autoencoder, Restricted Boltzmann Machine, or Self-Organising Map alone, or run all three methods together.
 The detector supports two globally used optional parameters:
-* `w`: Writes the outlier detection results into CSV files.
+* `-w`: Writes the outlier detection results into CSV files.
 For each outlier detection method, a separate file is saved.
 The files contain an incremented data object ID, the real outlier label provided in the data set, and the method's respective outlier score.
-* `d`: The column delimiter for data sets in CSV format.
+* `-d`: The column delimiter for data sets in CSV format.
 The default delimiter is `;`.

 #### Autoencoder